thewca/wca-regulations/wca-regulations_2012.md

     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: 2 seconds.
   - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: 2 seconds.
     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
   - A4e) Time penalties for Starting the Solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt.